spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 ### Hardware Requirements

-**Recommended for full reproduction** (training models from scratch):
-- CPU: 8+ cores
-- RAM: 16GB or more
-- GPU: NVIDIA GPU with 8GB+ VRAM (CUDA-compatible)
-- Storage: 100GB free disk space

-**Note**: The experiments reported in the paper were performed on:
+The experiments reported in the paper were performed on:
 - CPU: Intel Xeon processors with 16 cores
 - RAM: 32GB
 - GPU: NVIDIA Tesla V100 (16GB VRAM) or similar